ICC World Cup 2019: Final, New Zealand vs England – A rare ODI Tie, Stokes’ effort and more stats

 2 – Kane Williamson is only the 2nd New Zealand player and only the 2nd captain to win the player of the tournament award in the World Cup.
 The then New Zealand skipper Martin Crowe in 1992 was the first such player to win the tournament award in World Cup.

 Latham levels Gilchrist:

 21 – Number of catches Tom Latham has taken in this tournament; the joint-most by any keeper in a World Cup.
 Latham levelled Adam Gilchrist who also took 21 catches in the 2007 edition.
 Both Latham and Gilchrist affected 21 dismissals (0 stumpings) in those two editions and are the most by any keeper in a World Cup.

 Bairstow ends on high:

 532 – Jonny Bairstow became the first player to score 500+ runs in the debut World Cup.
 Prior to this edition, Rahul Dravid’s 461 runs in 1999 edition were the most runs scored by any player in debut World Cup.
 Babar Azam (474) and Ben Stokes (465) also went past Dravid’s total in their maiden World Cup this year.

 21 – Lockie Ferguson has taken 21 wickets in this tournament; the 2nd most for New Zealand in a World Cup.
 Trent Boult claimed 22 wickets during the 2015 edition who also played only nine matches like Ferguson this year.

-16 – Ian Botham’s 16 wickets in the 1992 CWC were the most wickets by a bowler in a World Cup for England prior to this tournament.
+16 – Ian Botham’s 16 wickets in the 1992 CWC were the most wickets taken by a bowler in a World Cup for England prior to this tournament.
 Jofra Archer took 20 wickets while Mark Wood and Chris Woakes finished with 18 and 16 wickets respectively.